x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-5-1-10-in-exchange-online.md

 If the addresses don't match, contact the recipient (by phone, in person, etc.) and ask them if they've configured an email rule that forwards incoming email messages from you to another destination.
 Their rule could have tried to send a copy of your message to a bad email address.
 If the recipient has such a rule, they'll need to correct the destination email address or remove the rule in order to prevent 5.1.x message delivery errors.

-Office 365 supports multiple ways to forward messages automatically.
-If the intended recipient of your message is using Office 365, ask them to review the [Update, disable, or remove Inbox Rules forwarding](#update-disable-or-remove-inbox-rules-forwarding) and [Disable account forwarding](#disable-account-forwarding) sections below.
+Microsoft 365 and Office 365 support multiple ways to forward messages automatically.
+If the intended recipient of your message is using Microsoft 365 or Office 365, ask them to review the [Update, disable, or remove Inbox Rules forwarding](#update-disable-or-remove-inbox-rules-forwarding) and [Disable account forwarding](#disable-account-forwarding) sections below.

 If the problem persists after performing these steps, ask the recipient to refer their email admin to the [I'm an email admin.
 How can I fix this?](#im-an-email-admin-how-can-i-fix-this) section below.

 #### Update, disable, or remove Inbox Rules forwarding

-1. In Office 365, sign in to your user account.
+1. In Microsoft 365 or Office 365, sign in to your user account.

 2. Click the gear icon in the top right corner to show the **Settings** pane.